Prai River Bridge

-Perai River Bridge (Jambatan Sungai Perai in Malay) is a dual-three lane cable stayed bridge connecting the banks of the Perai River in Perai, Penang, Malaysia.
+Perai River Bridge is a dual-three lane cable stayed bridge that straddles the Perai River in Seberang Perai, Penang, Malaysia.
 It is part of the Butterworth Outer Ring Road (BORR).

 Designed by Dar Al-Handasah Consultants, it won the IStructE Award for Transportation Structures and the prestigious Supreme Award in 2006.
 Constructed by Lingkaran Luar Butterworth (Penang) Sdn.
 Bhd. on a turnkey contract.

 Project overview

 The project was carried out by Turnkey contractor, Lingkaran Luar Butterworth (Penang) Sdn.
 Bhd.
 The main sub-contractors to the Turnkey contractor are Ballast Needam International (left halfway through the project), IJM Construction Sdn.
 Bhd. in joint venture with Zublin International (Malaysia) Sdn.
 Bhd. and consists of the following works: